 - Built by journalists, Pressland is a unique platform that accurately catalogs the work of reporters, editors, producers and other content creators.

-- Our blockchain-powered index helps news consumers better understand and trust media professionals and institutions — and the work they produce.
+- Our dynamic, real-time index helps news consumers better understand and trust media professionals and institutions — and the work they produce.

 - In the battle against misinformation, social networks, platforms and publishers are in desperate need of Pressland’s accurate and unbiased data.